 Cleaning the emergency spillway can be dangerous but maybe less dangerous than the plugged over flow pipe.
 When I was digging out the weeds that had plugged the overflow I could start to see the water entering the hole I started to open up.
 Once I got about half opened up it just went whoosh, down the pipe.
 I had to pull my hand out of the whirl pool and then the boat actually was pulled into the drain.
 Had to use an oar to push myself out of the danger zone.

-There are other stories I heard about where folks have been pull thru the pipe and survived while others have drowned.
-One fellow lost his when he broke thru by kicking on the debris plugging the pipe the water sucked him in the pipe and trapped him there until rescue could come.
+There are other stories I heard about where folks have been pull through the pipe and survived while others have drowned.
+One fellow lost his when he broke through by kicking on the debris plugging the pipe the water sucked him in the pipe and trapped him there until rescue could come.

 If you do come to a point where you need to unplug a pipe of debris be extremely careful.
 Make sure you have a partner that can help you or make a call if you do end up needing help.